 Panasonic's inverter technology means it can microwave continuously at half power rather than switching on and off during the cooking process.

-The steamer function is especially handy that produces wonderfully moist, succulent results, especially with fish.
 Granted, you will need to swot up on what the interface’s titchy cooking icons mean but once grasped it’s all relatively straightforward.

-It also does a great job of combi-cooking – combining grill/convection and microwave to produce dinner at microwave speeds, but which looks and tastes like it's from a real oven.
+This model also does a great job of combi-cooking – combining grill/convection and microwave to produce dinner at microwave speeds, but which looks and tastes like it's from a real oven.
 Roasts, in particular, are The Bomb.

 This family-sized 1,000 Watter sports a raft of cool design flourishes, including a dark fascia that was possibly inspired by Samsung’s Galaxy S7 edge mobile phone.